About Us

 Production And Dissemination Of Synthesised Knowledge Through Academic Exchange

 The building of causality analysis within and beyond specific areas of research requires both theoretical and methodological inputs from expertise in borderline disciplines, engagement with public policy and model testing.
-It is these expectations from strategic partnerships that help IDC to infuse different viewpoints and capacities that lead to production of synthesised knowledge, shaping of policy and involving the civil society as stakeholders.
+It is these expectations from strategic partnerships that help IDC to infuse different viewpoints and capacities that lead to the production of synthesised knowledge, shaping of policy and involving the civil society as stakeholders.

 Why Choose Us